Grant-Visser/ngxMultiLangBoostrapper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+Please note, the translations are not complete at current.
+[Tiny Translator](https://github.com/martinroob/tiny-translator) was being used to do the translations manually, because I didn't feel comfortable creating an API key for Google translate services for this simple proof of concept application.

 ## Running the application

 - English - `npm run start`start will run on port 4200